 - Regenerative Medicine:

-Regenerative Medicine procedures, such as platelet rich plasma (PRP) therapy injections and stem cell therapy injections, are available as an alternative to surgery.
+Regenerative Medicine procedures include injections like platelet-rich plasma (PRP) therapy and stem cell therapy.
+These are available as an alternative to surgery.
 PRP therapy and stem cell therapy are powerful procedures that use your own body for healing.
-Learn more here.